 The horticulturist is a full-time, exempt-status position working within the education and guest experiences department under the direct supervision of the director of education and guest experiences.

 In addition to supporting the overall mission of George Mason’s Gunston Hall, the horticulturist is charged with overseeing all gardening and historic landscape-related operations at Gunston Hall.
-The horticulturist is also expected to help develop and lead implementation of the strategic vision for horticultural and agricultural operations and initiatives at Gunston Hall.
+The horticulturist is also expected to work with the director of education and guest experiences to help develop and lead implementation of the strategic vision for horticultural and landscape operations and initiatives at Gunston Hall.

 Additionally, the horticulturist is responsible for the following:

-- Overseeing all garden and historic landscape initiatives at Gunston Hall.
+- Taking the lead role in all garden and historic landscape work at Gunston Hall.

 - Leading and implementing the restoration of the river-side garden in close collaboration with the Restoration Planning Team.